torrayne/formailer/README.md

 There's also an annoying bug with environment variables where [functions can't read variabes defined in the `netlify.toml`](https://github.com/netlify/netlify-lambda/issues/59).
 So you'll just have to add them all in the UI.

-Later I switched to Vercel which was a hugo breath of fresh air.
+Later I switched to Vercel which was a huge breath of fresh air.
 Because you can test Go functions locally.
 Even though they say Go support is still in alpha.